loekd/ServiceFabric.Mocks/README.md

 ## Release notes

 - 2.2.4
+	- Added `InvokeOnPreActorMethodAsync` & `InvokeOnPostActorMethodAsync` on `ActorBaseExtensions`, requested by JefSchraag.

+- 2.2.4
 	- Fixed `MockActorStateManager` issue, when calling `SetStateAsync` with different types for T. Found by samneirinck.

 - 2.2.3